sensible-hq/sensible-docs/readme-sync/v0/100 - welcome/4000 - excel-quickstart.md

 hidden: false
 ---

-If you want to extract from any of the following document types:
+If you want to extract from any of the following document types, then you can get started in minutes using the [Sensible configuration library](https://github.com/sensible-hq/sensible-configuration-library).
+The library provides out-of-the-box support for common business forms:

 - auto policy declaration pages
 - balance sheets